Ohio Speaker Calls False Information In House Hearing An "Aberration"

-The Speaker of the Ohio House says recent false comments made during testimony by a doctor opposed to vaccines are out of the ordinary.
-But he's pushing back on questions about what to do when false statements are made in committee hearings, which are broadcast and archived by the state.
+The Republican leader of the Ohio House says recent false comments made during testimony by a doctor opposed to vaccines are out of the ordinary.
+But Speaker Bob Cupp (R-Lima) is pushing back on questions about what to do when false statements are made in committee hearings, which are broadcast and archived by the state.

 Recent testimony on an Ohio House bill that would prevent employers from requiring COVID-19 vaccines got national headlines and laughs from late-night comedians.